Md-razvi/WeatherApp/Readme.md

 4) pressure
 5) humidyty

-As for lat and long given you can check places with help of  the given site  *https://www.latlong.net*  you will get the IdeaOnce you check it out .
+As for lat and long given you can check places with help of  the given site  *https://www.latlong.net*  you will get the IdeaOnce you check it out.

-##PICTURES
+# My Weather Cards:

+##Behance Output Designes

 ![Image](https://github.com/user-attachments/assets/c7cc79bd-a020-4782-8418-c23ae5a1cf71)